Chiral condensate and the equation of state at nonzero baryon density from the hadron resonance gas model with a repulsive mean field: Introduction

-The agreement between lattice QCD and the HRG model results no longer holds for higher order fluctuations of conserved charges ~\cite{DElia:2016jqh,Borsanyi:2018grb,Bollweg:2022rps,Bollweg:2022fqq}.
+The agreement between lattice QCD and the HRG model results no longer holds for higher-order fluctuations of conserved charges ~\cite{DElia:2016jqh,Borsanyi:2018grb,Bollweg:2022rps,Bollweg:2022fqq}.
 This may highlight the importance of the inclusion of non-resonant attractive interactions as well as repulsive interactions among the baryons, which could become very important at higher baryon densities.
 The most common approach to include repulsive interactions within the HRG model is through the inclusion of a hard-core repulsive excluded volume for hadrons~\cite{Rischke:1991ke, Cleymans:1992jz, Yen:1997rv, Tiwari:2011km, Bhattacharyya:2013oya, Albright:2014gva, Kadam:2015xsa, Kadam:2015dda}.
-Recently these models have been refined to include both repulsive and attractive non-resonant interactions via a Van der Waals-like potential~ \cite{Vovchenko:2016rkn, Vovchenko:2017zpj, Samanta:2017yhh, Sarkar:2018mbk, Vovchenko:2020lju}.
+Recently these models were refined to include both repulsive and attractive nonresonant interactions via a van der Waals-like potential~ \cite{Vovchenko:2016rkn, Vovchenko:2017zpj, Samanta:2017yhh, Sarkar:2018mbk, Vovchenko:2020lju}.
 Another approach to include the repulsive interactions is through the mean-field approximation.
 Here the strength of the repulsive interaction is proportional to the baryon density~\cite{Olive:1980dy, Olive:1982we, Kapusta:1982qd}.
 It has been shown that this model can explain the deviations from the HRG model seen in the lattice QCD calculations of higher-order derivatives of the QCD pressure with respect to the baryon chemical potential~\cite{Huovinen:2017ogf}.
-Following this work the use HRG model with repulsive mean-field interactions has been explored for explaining the lattice results on the QCD equation of state~\cite{Huovinen:2018xmq, Pal:2021qav} and fluctuations and correlations of conserved charges~\cite{Pal:2020ucy, Pal:2023zzp}.
+Following this work the use of the HRG model with repulsive mean-field interactions was explored to explain the lattice results on the QCD equation of state~\cite{Huovinen:2018xmq, Pal:2021qav} and fluctuations and correlations of conserved charges~\cite{Pal:2020ucy, Pal:2023zzp}.